-Senator Rubio urges Trump to scrap TikTok-Oracle deal if Bytedance ties remain
+Senator Rubio urges Trump to scrap TikTok-Oracle deal if ByteDance ties remain

 On Monday, Republican Senator Josh Hawley sent a letter to Treasury Secretary Steve Mnuchin, who heads a national security panel reviewing the proposal, calling for the deal to be scuttled, if it does not allow for the “full emancipation of TikTok software from potential Chinese Communist Part control.”

-It is unclear what President Trump will do.
-White House adviser Jared Kushner on Tuesday said the White House is reviewing Oracle’s bid and a Senior Administration official said a decision had not yet been made.
+It is unclear what Trump will do.
+White House adviser Jared Kushner on Tuesday said the White House is reviewing Oracle’s bid and a senior administration official said a decision had not yet been made.

 Meanwhile, China has updated its export control rules to give it a say over the transfer of technology, such as TikTok’s recommendation algorithm, to a foreign buyer.
 Chinese officials have said ByteDance should not be coerced by the United States into a deal.